-Portland Audubon is more than 40 full time staff who are passionate about protecting wildlife, connecting people with nature, and building a diverse and inclusive environmental movement.
+Portland Audubon is staffed by 35 employees who are passionate about protecting wildlife and habitat, connecting people with nature, and building a diverse and inclusive environmental movement.

 Communications Manager | email@example.com